lendroit/vscode-tabagotchi/README.md

-# tabagochi README
+# tabagotchi README

-This extension was inspired by this chrome extension [tabagoshi](http://tabagotchi.com/).
+This extension was inspired by this chrome extension [tabagoshi](http://tabagotcchi.com/).
 It prevents you from openning too many tabs (e.g. it helps you realise you are completely lost in your 15 tabs of Stack Overflow and you need to take a 5 min break)

 ## Features